-EE broadband packages are available on 18-month contracts and are ‘truly unlimited’, so you can use as much data as you like without worrying about racking up extra charges for excess usage or your speeds being capped at peak times.
+EE ADSL and fast broadband packages are available on 18-month contracts and are ‘truly unlimited’, so you can use as much data as you like without worrying about racking up extra charges for excess usage or your speeds being capped at peak times.

 All packages require you to take a landline and pay line rental.
 But the good news is that this is included in the price and a pay as you go plan comes as standard.
 That means you’ll only pay for the calls you make.